icssc/peterportal-api-next/tools/grades-updater/README.md

 ## Sanitizing the Data

-1. Make sure all dependencies are up-to-date by running `npm i` in the project root.
+1. Make sure all dependencies are up-to-date by running `pnpm i` in the project root.
 2. Create the `inputData` and `outputData` directories if they do not already exist.
 3. Using a spreadsheet editor, edit the grades spreadsheet you obtained from the [UCI Public Records Office](https://pro.uci.edu/) so that it matches the following format, and then save it as a CSV in `inputData`.